 TVCC student photo-identification cards are issued to all students through the campus police department on the Athens campus and libraries on the satellite campuses.
-This card entitles students to use the library, the Cardinal Success Center, Cain Center (located in Athens) and free admission to athletic contests.
+This card entitles students to use the library, the Cardinal Success Center, and free admission to athletic contests.
 The student is liable for the proper use of the activity card until such time as it is reported lost or stolen to the Campus Police Department.
 A \$20 fee will be charged for replacing a card.